hpusset/-elrc-share-client/README.md

 - `getj`
 - `getx`
 - `download`
+### Resource Access Authorization
+- *Administrators*: all resources
+- *ELRC Reviewers*: all resources
+- *EC members*: all published, ingested and own resources
+- *Simple editors*: own resources
+- *Contributors*: no resources

 ### `getj`
 Returns a json representation of a resource or a list of resources